aranya-project/aranya/crates/daemon/src/policy.md

 // Indicates that the team has been terminated. fact TeamEnd[]=>{}

-// Records an APS label that has been defined for use. fact Label[label int]=>{}
+// Records an AFC label that has been defined for use. fact Label[label int]=>{}

-// Records that a user is allowed to use an APS label. fact AssignedLabel[label int, user_id id]=>{op enum ChanOp}
+// Records that a user is allowed to use an AFC label. fact AssignedLabel[label int, user_id id]=>{op enum ChanOp}

-// Stores a Member's associated network identifier for APS. fact MemberNetworkId[user_id id]=>{net_identifier string}
+// Stores a Member's associated network identifier for AFC. fact MemberNetworkId[user_id id]=>{net_identifier string}
 ```